-4. Enter the network (WEP) key in both text boxes and clickConnect.
+4. Enter the pre-shared key in both text boxes and click Connect.
 After the connection is established, its status will change to "Connected," as shown below.

 An icon appears in the notification area, announcing the successful initiation of the wireless connection.